One of our teams has been in action against Fly Traders in London selling second hand cars.

 The car dealer seemed to think the landowner was bluffing and the cars would not be removed.
 It was an expensive lesson for him, one which I am sure he will not repeat at that business estate.

-Enforcement Bailiffs Ltd has over twenty five years experience in in completing land recovery from all kinds of trespassers.
+Quality Bailiffs has over twenty five years of experience in in completing land recovery from all kinds of trespassers.

 Read more information about our trespasser eviction service.